 Dogs don’t like to stay inside all day, even at the Dog Library.
 So there’s a big yard for them to play in and different-sized dog doors that let them go outside.

 One time a big dog tried to fit through a little dog door.
 The little dogs growled.
 So did the big dog who got stuck.

 Books that don’t look like books

-The yard also had a water fountain for drinking, several fire hydrants that smelled strongly of dog pee, and best of all, books that Margaret the librarian let them bury outside.
-These were usually the more popular books that had been licked and chewed so often that they didn’t look like books anymore.
+The yard also has a water fountain for drinking, several fire hydrants that smell strongly of dog pee, and best of all, books that Margaret the librarian let them bury outside.
+These books were usually the more popular books, ones that had been chewed so often that they didn’t look like books anymore.